Dimitris-Toulis/blot-forest/README.md

 # Blot Map

-A blot program that generates a map with a river, trees and a city with houses, trees and a road
+A blot program that generates a map with a river, trees and a city with houses, trees and roads

 ## Configuration